-A Mexican menu served at a day of the dead festival
+A Mexican menu served at a colorful dinner party

 Is there a more perfect Disney Dinners theme for October than Coco?
 The movie celebrates Mexican culture so beautifully and explains what makes Dia De Los Muertos so important.
 It’s visually beautiful with its vibrant colors and abundance of flowers and will keep you humming its guitar-heavy soundtrack all night long.

 This was such a fun, relaxed dinner party because I served the main course family style.
 Bonus: I fed six people for less than $30 and had leftovers.
 While this is in no way a budget blog, it’s worth noting because that, my friends, is a Disney Dinners record!
 Here’s how I threw a Coco themed dinner party for adults!